This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 vi.
 Mode of operation (solely or jointly or etc.)

-Once the company incorporated successfully (issuance of Form 9 by SSM), you could proceed with the application for bank account opening together with all the relevant documents required (such as resolution for bank account opening, certified true copy of authorisers’ IC/passport, statutory forms – M&A, Form 9, Form 24, Form 49 and etc.).
+Once the company is incorporated successfully (issuance of Form 9 by SSM), you could proceed with the application for bank account opening together with all the relevant documents required (such as resolution for bank account opening, certified true copy of authorisers’ IC/passport, statutory forms – M&A, Form 9, Form 24, Form 49 and etc.).

 However, some banks accept documents that are signed in–person at one of their overseas branches or witnessed by a notary public.
 Additionally, the banks may require additional documents on a case-by-case basis.